syuja/GreenPlumSetup/TUTORIAL.md

 (http://gpdb.docs.pivotal.io/4320/ref_guide/sql_commands/COPY.html)

 ### C. Load Data with Greenplum utilities:
 #### i. gpdist: guarantees maximum parallelism while reading from or writing to external tables
+  1. run gpfdist on host (where data is located):
-1. gpfdist -d ~/gpdb-sandbox-tutorials/faa -p 8081 > /tmp/gpfdist.log 2>&1 & <== starts gpfdist process
+    `gpfdist -d ~/gpdb-sandbox-tutorials/faa -p 8081 > /tmp/gpfdist.log 2>&1 & -- starts gpfdist process`
     -d sets "home" directory to read and write files
     -p switch to set the port
-  > /tmp/gpfdist.log redirects stdout to a log file 2>&1 redirects stderr to stdout which is being redirected to the log file -- effectively silences all output!! get more help on gpfdist: http://gpdb.docs.pivotal.io/4350/client_tool_guides/load/unix/gpfdist.html
+   > /tmp/gpfdist.log redirects stdout to a log file
+    2>&1 redirects stderr to stdout which is being redirected to the log file

-best load speed gpfdist, runs on  the servers where data is located
+    -- effectively silences all output!!

+get more help on [gpfdist] (http://gpdb.docs.pivotal.io/4350/client_tool_guides/load/unix/gpfdist.html)

+  2. check that gpfdist is running on the host:
-2. ps -A | grep gpfdist <== shows it running
+    `ps -A | grep gpfdist -- shows it running`

+  3. see log file produced:
-3. more /tmp/gpfdist.log <== shows stdout and stderr of when gpfdist was executed
+    `more /tmp/gpfdist.log -- shows stdout, stderr of when gpfdist was executed`

-4.create load tables <== psql session as admin
+  4. Create load tables on Greenplum database:
+    `--data to be read to load tables`
-  -A psql -U gpadmin tutorial
+    `psql -U gpadmin tutorial`
-  -B \i create_load_tables.sql <== creates 2 tables into whic gpdist will load data, and errros will be logged -C faa_otp_laod table structured to match the format of the input data from the FAA Web site
+    `\i create_load_tables.sql -- creates 2 load tables, please view script`

-  let's take a closer look at create_load_tables.sql script: create table faa.faa_otp_load(
+  Take a closer look at create_load_tables.sql script:
+    `create table faa.faa_otp_load(`
-  Flt_Year smallint, <== column name followed by psql data type (smallint is 2 bytes) Flt_Quarter smallint,
+    `Flt_Year smallint, <== column name followed by psql data type (smallint is 2 bytes)`
-  ...
-  AirlineID integer,
-  DepDelay numeric,
-  ...)
-  distribute by (Flt_Year, Flt_Month, Flt_DayofMonth); <== creates distribution key using 3 columns, hashes the distribution key,
-  result of hash function determines which segment stores which row, rows that have same distribution key stored in same segment
-  ==> ideal case: different tables joined on columns that have the same distribution key, why? much faster to join rows that are on the same segment
-  ==> suppose have two tables Employees and Contact Information both contain Name column, if I use Name column as distribution key and then do a join on Name where Name=, I'll be joining rows on 1 segment which will be very fast

-  create table faa.faa_load_errors (cmdtime timestamp with time zone, filename text, ...) <== timestamep with time zone 8 bytes data type distribute by randomly; <== distributes rows in round-robin fashion among the segments (example: 10 rows to seg1, next 10 rows to seg2, next 10 to seg3)
+    `Flt_Quarter smallint,`
+    `...`
+    `AirlineID integer,`
+    `DepDelay numeric,`
+    `...)`
+    `distribute by (Flt_Year, Flt_Month, Flt_DayofMonth);`
+    `-- distributes rows across segments using three columns as the hash` `-- ideally, different tables are joined on columns with same hash key, `
+    `since it's faster to join at segments than across segments`
-  ==> distributing rows randomly slows joins down as joining rows across segments

-  *how data is distributed will affect performance depending how user plans to access the data
+ **Distributing rows randomly slows joins across segments.
+Distribution of data will affect performance, depending on how user queries it.**

-  faa <== is the schema, like the namespace/container that will hold that table
+  Note: faa is the schema, it's like namespace/container that will hold the table.
+  ************************
 5. create external table definition with same struct as faa_otp_load table:

 *no data has moved from host to database yet. external table definition simply provide **references** two otp files on host.